The Project

 Over the first six months you are asked not to change anything or suggest a change to operations.
 During that six months you will take the time to learn language and cultural mores from a local counterpart willing to mentor you.
 You will also start a register of the strengths of the current personnel and the assets in the community/country that might be used to achieve the goals of the assignment.

-So questions to enable your learning from your hosts, not suggestions in ignorance of how things can improve.
-You need to commit to clarifying why things are done the way they are rather than presuming from you own cultural lens to outline what is missing.
+You need to commit to clarifying why things are done the way they are rather than presuming from your own cultural lens to outline what is missing.
+So, you need to ask questions to enable you to learn from your hosts, rather than in ignorance make suggestions about how things can improve.
 Palms training will prepare you for this approach.

 In the second six months you will be ready and better know which of your skills and what of your knowledge applies to: